Last updated: 28 April 2026 | Reviewed against official UK guidance where available | Investing for Beginners

 - May be better for mortgage applications requiring higher salary evidence

-For most people, salary sacrifice proves more beneficial, particularly those paying higher rates of tax.
-However, it’s worth considering your broader financial picture, including any plans for mortgage applications where higher salary evidence might be valuable.
+Salary sacrifice can be beneficial, but the answer depends on your earnings, pension scheme and near-term plans.
+It is worth considering your broader financial picture, including any plans for mortgage applications where higher salary evidence might be valuable.

 Potential Drawbacks to Consider